Drive sales on autopilot with ecommerce-focused features

 - Chrome extension included

-- Bulk import capabilities
+- Bulk import capability

 - One-time payment option